meetecho/janus-gateway/README.md

 * *Note:* please notice that libopus may not be available out of the box on Ubuntu or Debian, unless you're using a recent version (e.g., Ubuntu 14.04 LTS).
 In that case, you'll have to [install it manually](http://www.opus-codec.org).

 While `libnice` is typically available in most distros as a package, the version available out of the box in Ubuntu is known to cause problems.
-As such, we always recommend manually compiling and installing the master version of libnice (or even the [experimental patch](https://groups.google.com/forum/#!topic/meetecho-janus/7vvkNxtyXX4) that optimize its performances).
+As such, we always recommend manually compiling and installing the master version of libnice.
 Installation of libnice master is quite straightforward:

 	git clone https://gitlab.freedesktop.org/libnice/libnice
 	cd libnice